Are There Any Foods That Naturally Repel Fleas?

-Because most holistic treatments begin by looking at the pet’s diet, a holistic practitioner would likely recommend a homemade diet made of human-grade, organic ingredients for a dog suffering from a flea problem.
-If you are considering a homemade diet as a holistic treatment for your dog’s fleas, consult with a licensed holistic veterinarian.
+There are three food items commonly used as natural ways to repel fleas.
+Because most holistic treatments begin by looking at the dog’s food, a holistic practitioner would likely recommend a homemade diet made of human-grade, organic ingredients for to help flea-bitten dogs overcome their condition without using chemical flea treatments.
+If you are considering a homemade diet as a holistic treatment for dog fleas, consult with a licensed holistic veterinarian.
 You can find a holistic veterinarian in your area using the directory on the American Holistic Veterinary Medical Association.

-• Vinegar: One teaspoon of apple cider vinegar to your dog’s water bowl each day.
+Add 1 teaspoon of apple cider vinegar to your dog’s water bowl each day.
 If your dog won’t drink it, you can add the vinegar to the food.